It can feel daunting to write a technical spec. It can feel like too much hard work, or worse, busy work that’s not really important.

 As well as explaining what you want to achieve, it is equally important to say what you are explicitly not addressing.
 These can sometimes be hard to identify, but imagine what another person might expect to be coupled with this work.

-This is the meat of the document and also the most variable.
+This is the meat of the technical documentation and also the most variable.
 Depending on the project, the size of your team, or number of stakeholders, it may be a few paragraphs or a few pages.
-It will often contain pseudo code, schema definitions, or flow diagrams.
+It will often contain pseudo-code, schema definitions, or flow diagrams.

 Here are some common questions that get answered as part of the detailed design:

 (You probably don't need to answer all of them.)

 Today it is common to rely on third-party platforms to support our development work, whether this be part of AWS or GCP, or a whole separate service.
 It’s worth thinking through the implications of using a third-party and looking ahead for potential future issues.

 The cost of these services is often less than an engineer’s time, but sometimes it can scale unexpectedly.
 Quickly think through how the service is billed and do a back-of-the-envelope calculation of what could be expected once the service is fully rolled out.

 While security and privacy considerations were addressed in the detailed design, when using a 3rd party there are specific things to think about and call out.